Sakura-IT/SonnetAmiga/README.md

 crazy enough to send patches, don't use GitHub Pull Requests, just make a unified diff and attach it to the issue.
 Or mail it.

+# Legal status

+SonnetAmiga project is licensed under MIT License, with some notable exceptions.

+The following components are *not* licensed under MIT:

+- Parts of `ppcfunctions.p` contain code reassembled from original WarpOS.
+This is the only file that contains offending code.
+Even though Sam Jordan agreed on code reuse, copyright on this code is held by Haage & Partner.
+This file should be rewritten to avoid potential legal disputes.
+See issue #2 on GitHub.
+- The low level WarpOS debugger (all files in `wosdb` directory) is copyright Frank Wille.
+The author has granted permission for inclusion in SonnetAmiga project, but anyone willing to further modify or use wosdb code (especially for commercial purposes) should contact the author first.
+- The bogomips program by Jeff Tranter is based on a Linux kernel code, therefore we assume it is covered by GNU GPL license.

 # Disclaimers

 We, the developers, are officially stating that all code interacting with